pascal-gitos/autopush/README.md

-project on for for uto-push to git
+Project on for for uto-push to git